CrazyWolf13/unix-pwsh/README.md

 - `sudo`: Runs a command with elevated privileges, similar to the sudo command in Linux.
 - `cd`: Changes the current directory.
 PowerShell equivalent: `Set-Location`.
 - `ls`: Lists the contents of a directory.
 PowerShell equivalent: `Get-ChildItem`.
 - `dirs`: Lists directories recursively.
-PowerShell equivalent: Custom function `dirs`.
 - `sed`: Stream editor for filtering and transforming text.
-PowerShell equivalent: Custom function `sed`.
 - `which`: Locates a command.
-PowerShell equivalent: Custom function `which`.
 - `export`: Sets environment variables.
 PowerShell equivalent: `Set-Item`.
 - `pgrep`: Searches for processes by name.
 PowerShell equivalent: `Get-Process`.
 - `grep`: Searches for patterns in files.
-PowerShell equivalent: Custom function `grep`.
 - `pkill`: Terminates processes by name.
-PowerShell equivalent: Custom function `pkill`.
 - `head`: Displays the beginning of a file.
-PowerShell equivalent: Custom function `head`.
 - `tail`: Displays the end of a file.
-PowerShell equivalent: Custom function `tail`.
 - `unzip`: Extracts files from a zip archive.
-PowerShell equivalent: Custom function `unzip`.
+PowerShell equivalent: function `expand-archive`.
 - `du`: Displays disk usage statistics.
-PowerShell equivalent: Custom function `du`.
 - `ll`: Lists files in a directory.
-PowerShell equivalent: Custom function `ll`.
 - `df`: Displays disk space usage.
 PowerShell equivalent: `Get-Volume`.
 - `reboot`: Reboots the system.
-PowerShell equivalent: Custom function `Reboot-System`.
 - `poweroff`: Shuts down the system.
-PowerShell equivalent: Custom function `Poweroff-System`.
 - `cd...`: Changes the directory to the parent's parent directory.
-PowerShell equivalent: Custom function `cd...`.
 - `cd....`: Changes the directory to the parent's parent's parent directory.
-PowerShell equivalent: Custom function `cd....`.
 - `md5`: Computes the MD5 hash of a file.
-PowerShell equivalent: Custom function `md5`.
 - `sha1`: Computes the SHA1 hash of a file.
-PowerShell equivalent: Custom function `sha1`.
 - `sha256`: Computes the SHA256 hash of a file.
-PowerShell equivalent: Custom function `sha256`.
 - `uptime`: Displays system uptime.
-PowerShell equivalent: Custom function `uptime`.
 - `ssh-copy-key`: Copies SSH public keys to a remote server.
-PowerShell equivalent: Custom function `ssh-copy-key`.
 - `explrestart`: Restarts Windows Explorer.
-PowerShell equivalent: Custom function `explrestart`.
-- `expl`: Opens File Explorer.
-PowerShell equivalent: Custom function `expl`.
+- `expl`: Opens File Explorer at the currenct location.
 - `Get-PubIP`: Retrieves the public IP address.
-PowerShell equivalent: Custom function `Get-PubIP`.
 - `Get-PrivIP`: Retrieves the private IP address.
-PowerShell equivalent: Custom function `Get-PrivIP`.
-- `gitpush`: Performs Git push operations.
-PowerShell equivalent: Custom function `gitpush`.
+- `gitpush`: Also known as lazy-git, pulls, adds all, commits the message after gitpush and then pushes.
 - `ptw`: Send text/files pipe output to a wastebin server, important: contact me via issue for this.

 ## Contributing 🤝